Zero Hour Contract Mortgages

 What can I do to boost my mortgage chances?

-When it comes to applying for a mortgage, you’ll want the lender to have faith that you can afford to keep up with monthly repayments.
-And as part of the mortgage application process they’ll want to know how much you earn.
-But there are other things you can do to give your application a boost when it comes to how lenders will view your finances.
+When you make a mortgage application there are things you can do to give your application a boost when it comes to how lenders may view your finances.
 They’ll want to know you’re capable of managing your money well.
 So in the months running up to applying, slash your spending and save as much as possible.
 This will help demonstrate to the lender how well you can manage your money.

 I’ve got adverse credit.
 Can I get a zero hour mortgage?

-If you’ve got adverse credit and you’re on a zero hour contract, you will find it harder to secure a mortgage.
+If you’ve got adverse credit and you’re on a zero hour contract, you will typically find it harder to secure a mortgage.
 But while it may be more difficult, that’s not to say it’s not possible.

 Read our guide on how to improve your credit rating before getting a mortgage